haradhanadhikary/PbPbprotonintermittency/README.md

 ## Drafting publication:
 - Started to draft the paper for Pb+Pb, text are taken from Ar+Sc 13-75A proton intermittency paper

+## PhD defense plan:
+- Two positive report received
+- Public announcement for one month (pass by institute board )
+- Beginning of March (Have to book flight ticket)
+-